LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-draw-curve points type &key clipping-p surface color segments => result
+draw-curve vertices &key clipping surface color segments style => result

 Parameters